-Problem Statement 1 (Prioritized): Filling the academic gaps of children could pose a problem in the academic level classrooms.
-RMS had an increase in it Economically Disadvantaged, At-Risk, and Emergent Bilingual populations.
-Along with this increase RMS had a decrease in the white population.
+Problem Statement 1 (Prioritized): Filling the academic gaps of children could pose a challenge in the on-level classrooms.
+RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
 These are all areas of need for improvement.
-Root Cause: When almost 20% of your population is mobile, you are combining a variety of learning styles and teaching methods into one classroom.
-This poses opportunities for our teachers to find ways to meet the children where they are before moving students to the levels of those children who have attended schools for a number of years.
+Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
+This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.